 Routine maintenance, repairs and safety issues are reported through a work-order system.
-These work orders are prioritized, and the work is performed by school facility maintenance staff on a daily basis.
+These work orders are prioritized, and school facility maintenance staff perform the work on a daily basis.
 Monthly routine site inspections are completed as well by using the good repair and safety report for any facility conditions that need follow-up repair.